Eddie Li

-Eddie Li Yu-yeung (李雨陽 (李雨阳)) is a Hong Kong model and actor.
+Edwin Li Yu-yeung (李雨陽 (李雨阳)) is a Hong Kong model and actor.

 He made his first appearance in Hearts Of Fencing on TVB in 2003, in which he played a rich kid who thought he was all that because he had so much money, a character that resembles (or probably based on) Tsukasa Domyoji (Dao Ming Si) in Hana Yori Dango (Meteor Garden).
 In Hearts Of Fencing, his character had a crush on Race Wong, but throughout the series his character changes and he ends up in a couple with Natalie Tong.